-Nillumbik's undulating landscape consists of lowland hills and alluvial plains in the southern portion of the Shire, and steeper upland hills in the north.
+Nillumbik's undulating landscape consists of lowland hills and alluvial plains (ridgelines less than 200 metres in elevation) in the southern portion of the Shire, and steeper upland hills (ridgelines exceed 200 metres in elevation) in the north.

 Extensive areas of native vegetation, water courses and undulating terrain are the main features that contribute to the landscape identity of the Shire.
 The rural areas provide vistas of agricultural land, treed bushland, hills and watercourses with minimal urban intrusion.
 Indigenous vegetation is predominant in landscapes throughout the Shire.